polkadot-fellows/RFCs/text/000x-assethub.md

 Previous discussions have been held within the KodaDot community, as well as with artists expressing their concerns about the deposit amounts.
 Referencing to [Polkadot Forum conversation](https://forum.polkadot.network/t/polkadot-assethub-high-nft-collection-deposit/4262).

 ## Explanation
 This RFC suggests modifying the smart contract governing collection creation on the Polkadot Asset Hub to require a lower deposit.
-The exact amount of the reduced deposit is yet to be determined and should be discussed and agreed upon by the stakeholders.
-The implementation of this change requires careful consideration of the network's integrity and the prevention of spam, possibly through alternative means such as rate limiting or account verification.
+The amount of the reduced deposit is yet to be determined.
+It should be discussed and agreed upon by the stakeholders.
+Implementing this change requires careful consideration of the network's integrity and the prevention of spam, possibly through alternative means such as rate limiting or account verification.

 **Prices and Proposed Prices on Polkadot Asset Hub:**
 _Scroll right_